Memory design adds operational axes to artifact analysis

 Type: kb/types/note.md · Status: seedling · Tags: agent-memory, context-engineering, learning-theory

-Artifact axes
+Artifact fields

 | Axis | Question | Memory example |